iamanshukr/NFT_art_generator/README.md

 # NFT_art_generator

-A basic NFT art generator using less than 50 lines of code.
+Create the desired number of NFT art using this program.